CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 name: Calculate PR Status

-# Runner Label - uses GitHub Hosted Runner ubuntu-latest to execute the job
+# Runner Label - use GitHub Hosted Runner ubuntu-latest to run the job

 runs-on: ubuntu-latest